bcgov/ols-geocoder/geocoder-developer-guide.md

 <br><br>
 ## Implementing address autocompletion in your application
 Using the autoComplete boolean request parameter is the key to successful implementation.
 Let's assume your application input form has an address text box and a search icon.

 A user starts entering the characters of an address.
 After three or so characters, the application should issue a get request on the addresses resource with autoComplete set to True every time a user enters an additional character.
 This tells the geocoder that addressString contains a partial address and to find the best N address prefix matches for display in a pick list below the address text box.

-If the user clicks the search icon, the application should issue a get request on the addresses resource with autocomplete set to False.
+If the user clicks on the search icon, the application should issue a get request on the addresses resource with autocomplete set to False.
 This tells the geocoder to use addressString as entered when trying to find the best N matches.

-If you are using jQuery in your app, check out our javascript code for autocompletion [here](https://github.com/bcgov/ols-devkit/tree/gh-pages/widget).
+If you are using jQuery in your javascript app, check out our javascript code for autocompletion [here](https://github.com/bcgov/ols-devkit/tree/gh-pages/widget).
 To see the code in action, visit [here](https://bcgov.github.io/ols-devkit/examples/address_autocomplete.html)